 The risk of getting rabies is one of the common concern when someone got bitten by animals.
-Either stray or even domestic animals may be exposed to rabies, which can be transmitted to humans through the animal saliva, so that animal bites usually become a threat.
-While dog bites, especially from those looking ill or rabid at the time of the incident are often suspected to carry rabies, cat bites remain questionable.
+Either stray or even domestic animals may be exposed to rabies, which can be transmitted to humans through the animal saliva so that animal bites usually become a threat.
+While dog bites, especially from those looking ill or rabid at the time of the incident are often suspected of carrying rabies, cat bites remain questionable.
 A lot of people are not sure whether or not rabies shot is required after a cat bite.

 Does cat bite cause rabies?

 Cat bites or scratches, even from the kittens, should be a concern, since those can be harmful to the health.
 The bites and scratches are researched to carry a disease called CSD—the cat scratch disease, which in humans, causes the inflammation of the lymph nodes.
 This is a bacterial infection that is transmitted through the bites and scratches, as the cat’s mouth and claws are the harbors of various bacteria.